davisdowdle/davisdowdle.github.io/_posts/2023-10-11-mysql-connection.md

 ![Output]({{site.url}}/{{site.baseurl}}/assets/images/blogpic4.png)

 Now that you've got the query, you can save it as an object and modify it as a regular pandas dataframe now.

+## Next Steps:

+Now you can see that the code to draw MySQL queries is not complicated.
+Hopefully you tried the example above on your own and saw the connector in action.
+If you didn't, be sure to give it a try.

+Almost always, a connection is going to be more efficient than generating intermediate files with However, it can be complicated to figure out some of the arguments.
+Try building your own MySQL stucture and connecting to it so you can experiment and figure out potential challenges to making MySQL connections.
+Make sure you have fun while you do it too!